trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

    is available via the Julia package [HOHQMesh.jl](https://github.com/trixi-framework/HOHQMesh.jl).
    This information is used to create appropriate transfinite mappings during the mesh construction.

 We divide our discussion into two parts.
-The first part discusses the standard node and element information contained in the `.inp` mesh file.
+The first part discusses the standard corner and element information contained in the `.inp` mesh file.
 The second part specifically deals with the mesh file parsing of an Abaqus file created by HOHQMesh.jl.